 Get those three things right, which isn’t always simple, and you are well on the way to creating a great website, which will represent your business well and help generate new clients.

-We hope our report will get you thinking about your website, where it is working and what can be improved.
+Our report will hopefully get you thinking about your website, where it is working and what can be improved.

-We’d love your comments and questions too; please do get in touch by calling us on 0115 815 7770 or by emailing [email protected]
+We’d love to hear your comments and questions too; please do get in touch by calling us on 0115 815 7770 or by emailing [email protected]

 Finally, if you took the time to complete our questionnaire we would like to say thank you.
 We do appreciate your time and openness in sharing your views.